-The Master of Urban Planning (MUP) at AUS provides professionals with specialized graduate education that enables them to undertake leadership roles in managing urban growth, developing urbanization policies and advancing social development.
+The Master of Urban Planning (MUP) at AUS provides a specialized and professional education that enables graduates to exert leadership in managing urban growth, developing urbanization policies and promoting social development.
 The program imparts to students ethical standards compatible with the values of local cultural settings, principles of social justice and concerns for environmental protection and sustainability.
-More details on the program are available at www.aus. edu/programs/mup.
+More details on the program are available at www.aus.edu/programs/mup.